 By Leonard Williams

 Getting ready for the GED® test?
 Taking an adult education course?
-Whether you’re attending local classes, taking online GED classes or managing a self-study program at home with a free GED course or GED guide, you’ll want to make sure your study time is effective.
+Whether you're attending local classes, taking online GED test classes, or managing a self-study program at home with a free GED test course or GED test guide, you'll want to make sure your study time is effective.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.